MicrosoftDocs/cpp-docs/docs/ide/add-interface-definition-library-property-wizard.md

 ---
 description: "Learn more about: Use a Microsoft Visual Studio wizard to add an IDL property to an IDL interface in your project"
 title: "Add an IDL property"
-ms.date: 04/11/2022
+ms.date: 04/12/2022
 f1_keywords: ["vc.codewiz.prop.overview", "vc.codewiz.prop.idlattributes"]
 helpviewer_keywords: ["interfaces, adding properties", "properties [C++], adding to interfaces", "names, add property wizard", "IDL attributes", "stock properties, about stock properties", "stock properties"] ms.custom: devdivchpfy22
 ---
 # Add an IDL property

-The **Add IDL Property** wizard adds a method to an interface defined in an Interface Definition Library (IDL).
+The **Add IDL Property** wizard adds a property to an interface defined in an Interface Definition Library (IDL).
 To use the **Add IDL Property** wizard, your project can't support MFC.

 For example, if you have an ATL project, and it has an `.idl` file in it, use the following procedure to add a property to an interface.